ISSAFE: Improving Semantic Segmentation in Accidents by Fusing Event-based Data: Introduction

-Finally, as a preliminary exploration on this new task, we propose a light-weight event-aware network branch, which serves as the event-based fusion architecture of the multi-modal model, as well as a domain bridge connecting the source and target datasets.
-In accordance with our ISSAFE architecture, the robustness of semantic segmentation algorithms towards the accident scenarios can be significantly improved.
-In summary, our main contributions are: \begin{itemize}[leftmargin=*] \item We present a rarely solved task concerning \textit{semantic segmentation in accident scenarios}, with the ultimate goal to robustify the perception algorithm against abnormal situations during highly dynamic driving. \item We provide an accompanying large-scale dataset \textit{DADA-seg} with respect to the real-world traffic accidents, of which the evaluation set has pixel-level annotations for benchmarking the robustness of algorithms. \item We propose a multi-modal segmentation architecture \textit{ISSAFE} to exploit complementary features from event-based data according to two approaches, \textit{i.e.} event-aware fusion and event-aware adaptation.
-To analyze the benefits and drawbacks of event data, comprehensive comparisons and ablation studies are conducted between various models and between data modalities. \end{itemize}
+\item We present a rarely solved task concerning \textit{Semantic Segmentation in Accidents (SSA)}, with the ultimate goal to robustify the perception algorithm against abnormal situations during highly dynamic driving. \item We provide an accompanying accident dataset \textit{DADA-seg}, of which the evaluation set was manually annotated for benchmarking the robustness of SSA. \item We propose a multi-modal segmentation architecture \textit{ISSAFE} to exploit complementary features from event-based data according to two approaches, \textit{i.e.} EF and EDA.
+Comprehensive comparisons and ablation studies are conducted between various models, datasets and data modalities. \end{itemize}